hobochild/fig/README.md

 > A lil static site generator.

-I wanted a dead simple generator that produced a pretty but readable site from a set of markdown files and has a pleasant dev expierence.
+I wanted a dead simple generator that produced a pretty but readable site from a set of markdown files with a pleasant dev expierence.
 I didn't want any config files, taxonomy systems or javascript frameworks.

 # Install